ans-group/docs.ukfast.co.uk/source/dr-ha/FASTcloudbackup/Managingfilesandfolders.md

 Once your files and folders have been backed up using FASTcloudbackup, you can manage them within the [web console](https://fcb.ukfast.co.uk).

 To find your files, go to `My Data` from the homepage and click `Restore` next to the relevant computer or server.
-Alternatively if you're aleady within the Settings for the specific computer or server you wish to work with, click `Select Files` in the Restore area.
+Alternatively if you're already within the Settings for the specific computer or server you wish to work with, click `Select Files` in the Restore area.

 ![Restore](files/Restore.PNG)